 The surgical critical care unit at Ohio State is a 44-bed, state-of-the-art facility that houses the general surgery, neurosurgery, and burn intensive care units.
 These units are co-directed and staffed by faculty from the Departments of Surgery and Anesthesiology (Section of Surgical Critical Care and Trauma), all of whom are certified in critical care.
 More than 3,000 patients are admitted to the surgical critical care units each year.

 The curriculum provides advanced clinical training in all aspects of surgical critical care.
 Areas of particular emphasis include:

 Critical care fellows participate in the clinical and basic science research projects of the Section of Surgical Critical Care.
 Trainees who complete appropriate course work in the Surgical Critical Care Fellowship may be eligible to receive a master of medical science degree.

 Four fellowship positions are available each year.
 Completion of at least three clinical years in an ACGME-accredited graduate educational program in the disciplines of general surgery, neurosurgery, urology, or obstetrics and gynecology is a prerequisite for admission to the program.

-For more information on the Surgical Critical Care Training Program at The Ohio State University Medical Center, please contact the program director, Dr. Charles Cook, at the address below.
-Return your completed application and requested documents to the same address.
+For more information on the Surgical Critical Care Training Program at The Ohio State University Medical Center, please contact the program director, Dr. Steven Steinberg, at the address below.
+Our program is a participant in the National Resident Matching Program (NRMP).
+All applicants must be entered through the SCC and ACS Fellowship Application Service (SAFAS).
 Selected applicants will be invited for a personal interview.

 For more information, contact: